An SSL library is required for support of encrypted connections, entropy for random number generation, and other encryption-related operations.

 cmake . -DWITH_SSL=path_name

-Alternative OpenSSL system packages are supported as of v8.0.30 by using WITH_SSL=openssl11 on EL7 or WITH_SSL=openssl3 on EL8.
+Alternative OpenSSL system packages are supported by using WITH_SSL=openssl11 on EL7 or WITH_SSL=openssl3 on EL8.
 Authentication plugins, such as LDAP and Kerberos, are disabled as they do not support these alternative versions of OpenSSL.

 Compile and install the distribution.

 mysql> SHOW VARIABLES LIKE 'have_ssl'; +---------------+-------+ | Variable_name | Value | +---------------+-------+ | have_ssl | YES | +---------------+-------+

 If the value is

 YES, the server supports